kurator-org/kurator-validation/README.md

           - !ref CurateRecords
           - !ref WriteOutput

-This workflow definition combines three actors of type `CsvFileReader`, `WoRMSNameCurator`, and `CsvFileWriter` into a single data processing pipeline.
+This workflow definition combines three actors, of type `CsvFileReader`, `WoRMSNameCurator`, and `CsvFileWriter`, into a single data processing pipeline.
 More information about how **Kurator-Akka** workflows are specified is provided in the [Kurator-Akka README](https://github.com/kurator-org/kurator-akka/blob/master/README.md).

 To run this workflow at the command prompt one must first do two things:

 1. Set up the Kurator-Akka runtime environment as described in [Setting up Kurator-Akka](https://github.com/kurator-org/kurator-akka#setting-up-kurator-akka) such that the `ka` command invokes the **Kurator-Akka** system.

-2. Set the environment variable `KURATOR_LOCAL_PACKAGES` to refer to the directory that contains the root of the `org.kurator.validation` python package.
+2. Set the environment variable `KURATOR_LOCAL_PACKAGES` to refer to the directory containing the root of the `org.kurator.validation` python package.
 For example,

         export KURATOR_LOCAL_PACKAGES="/Users/myhomedir/kurator-validation/src/main/python"

-Now the workflow can be run using the `ka` command, e.g. using the `WoRMS_name_validation_input.csv` file in the same directory as the workflow definition file:
+Now the workflow can be run using the `ka` command, e.g. taking as input the `WoRMS_name_validation_input.csv` file that is in the same directory as the workflow definition file:

     $ ka -f WoRMS_name_validation.yaml < WoRMS_name_validation_input.csv
     ID,TaxonName,Author,OriginalName,OriginalAuthor,WoRMsExactMatch,lsid